yakworks/spring-icu/README.md

 # Explanation

-Thymeleaf's [#messages](https://www.thymeleaf.org/doc/tutorials/2.1/usingthymeleaf.html#messages-1) does not support passing a Map of named arguments to the MessageSource.
-However, it does support passing an array of objects.
-If the array contains only one object and that object is an instance of a Map then we can cast that object to a `Map<String, Object>` and use that as our named arguments.
+While `com.transferwise.icu.ICUMessageSource` defines methods that take a named argument map, `org.springframework.context.MessageSource` does not.
+Therefore, in order to support ICU in code that expects a `org.springframework.context.MessageSource` message source, such as Thymeleaf's [#messages](https://www.thymeleaf.org/doc/tutorials/2.1/usingthymeleaf.html#messages-1), we check if the first argument of the `Object[] args` parameter passed to `org.springframework.context.MessageSource#getMessage` is a Map and if so cast that argument to a `Map<String, Object>` and call `com.transferwise.icu.ICUMessageSource#getMessage`

 See com.transferwise.icu.ICUAbstractMessageSource.isNamedArgumentsMapPresent